L-1 to Green Card Timeline (2026 Guide)

 Step-by-Step PERM Process

-1. Prevailing Wage Determination: Employer requests a wage determination from DOL.
-Currently takes 6-10 months.
+- Prevailing Wage Determination: Employer requests a wage determination from DOL.
+Currently ~3 months.

-3. PERM Filing (ETA 9089): After recruitment, employer files the PERM application with DOL.
-Processing takes 6-12 months.
+- PERM Filing (ETA 9089): After recruitment, employer files the PERM application with DOL.
+Currently ~15 months.
 Your priority date is set on the date PERM is filed.

-6. I-485 Filing and Approval: Same as EB-1C path — file when priority date is current, get EAD in 3-8 months, green card in 8-24 months.
+- I-485 Filing and Approval: Same as EB-1C path.
+File when priority date is current, get EAD in 3–5 months, green card in 10–18 months.

 L-1 Maximum Stay and Green Card Timing

-Unlike H-1B, which can be extended in 3-year increments beyond the 6-year maximum if certain green card milestones are met, L-1 extensions beyond the maximum (7 years for L-1A, 5 years for L-1B) generally require a pending or approved I-140 filed at least 365 days before the max-out date.
+Unlike H-1B, which can be extended in 3-year increments beyond its 6-year maximum once certain green card milestones are met, L-1 extensions beyond the maximum (7 years for L-1A, 5 years for L-1B) generally require a pending or approved I-140 filed at least 365 days before the max-out date.
+File early to leave room for RFEs, audits, or processing delays.

 Critical: L-1B 5-Year Limit